 The Spanish system of providing Professional Training (Formación Profesional) goes back many decades and is generally very successful.

-For those students wishing to follow an academic career the next stage was Curso de Orientación Universitaria or simply COU.
+For students following an academic career the next stage was Curso de Orientación Universitaria or simply COU.

 This would be followed by university entrance examinations known as Selectividad or examen de acceso a la universidad.